tapanther/Tritan/docs/Blackpoint.md

 ### Government

 The Kingdom of Dohlar is a feudal monarchy, descended from the First Age nation-state of the same name.
-The Dohlaran Crown, seated in [Blackpoint][Blackpoint (City)], claims a direct line of succession to the old Dohlaran House, and rules by divine right.
+The Dohlaran Crown, seated in [Blackpoint][Blackpoint (City)] claims a direct line of succession to the old Dohlaran House, and rules by divine right.

 As a feudal society, the Crown does not directly control the land.
 Aside from the core of the capital, the Kingdom's lands are distributed amongst various noble houses.
 The noble houses may then further grant control of towns or estates to subordinate lords, though these holdings tend to be small compared to the noble houses.